Attending the RISE Risk Adjustment Forum in Louisville, KY this November? Discover how to connect with us at the event.

 November 2, 2023

-There’s a plethora of techniques used in storytelling that data analysts and strategy consultants can leverage while presenting data and insights, but below are three that can be implemented even if the presentation is just one hour away.
+There’s a plethora of techniques used in storytelling that data analysts and strategy consultants can leverage data-driven decision making while presenting data and insights, but below are three that can be implemented even if the presentation is just one hour away.

 1. Begin with the end